element-hq/policies/docs/ems/terms_and_conditions.md

 The Customer can invite users or open free registration to their Homeservers.
 People who have been invited, or have registered freely, to use a Homeserver controlled by the Customer are 'Authorised Users' of that Homeserver.

-When you read 'Element' or 'the Hosting Service' it refers to the service exposed at [https://element.io](https://element.io) for the purchase, configuration and management of Matrix homeservers hosted and run by New Vector Ltd (trading as Element).
+When you read 'Element Matrix Services', 'EMS' or 'the Hosting Service' it refers to the service exposed at [https://element.io/ems](https://element.io/ems) for the purchase, configuration and management of Matrix homeservers hosted and run by New Vector Ltd (trading as Element).

 When you read 'the Homeserver' or 'the Communication Service', it refers to an instance of a Matrix homeserver provisioned by the customer via EMS.
 This instance makes available communication services which might include messaging features in public and private chat room, voice and video calls and interactions with third-party applications.
 The Homeserver stores the users' account and personal conversation history and may provide services such as bots and bridges, and may communicate via the open Matrix decentralised communication protocol with the public Matrix Network, if you, as the Homerserver Owner, choose to.

 The 'Services' refers to both the Hosting and Communication Services.

-Where you read 'Element', 'EMS' or *'we'* or *'us'* below, it refers to Element, a trading name of New Vector Ltd. and its French subsidiary: New Vector SARL and their agents.
+Where you read 'Element' or *'we'* or *'us'* below, it refers to Element, a trading name of New Vector Ltd. and its French subsidiary: New Vector SARL and their agents.

-**This agreement does not apply to Matrix servers run by anyone else - Matrix is an open network like the Web and this agreement only applies to the server provisioned by the Customer and provided by New Vector Ltd.**
+**This agreement does not apply to Matrix servers run by anyone else - Matrix is an open network like the Web and this agreement only applies to the server provisioned by the Customer and provided by Element.**

 If this agreement is not acceptable, please use a Matrix homeserver provided by someone else!